EvgenyChur/RECCAP2a_postprocessing/README.md

 ## Cloning RECCAP2A processing scripts:
 In order to use/develop RECCAP2A processing scripts repository should be cloned.
-To clone from gitlab, you need to [provide a valid public key][1] or use HTTPS connection.
+To clone from gitlab, you need to provide a valid public key or use HTTPS connection.
 In the latter case, you have to write your login and password everytime when you want to do something with gitlab server.
-More information is available on the official gitlab web-page ([how to use SSH keys to communicate with Gitlab][2]):
+More information is available on the official gitlab web-page ([how to use SSH keys to communicate with Github][2]):

 If you want to continue developing of *RECCAP2A* processing scripts you have to do the next things:
 1. Open the web version of *RECCAP2A* project and create `a new issue` with the name of your research or task.
 Name should gives other users the key aspect of your work;
 2. From your new issue, you have to create a new branch with the name **/feature/{direction_of_your_updates}**.
-You have to use a branch `Version_10112022` as a source branch;
+You have to use a branch `main` as a source branch;
 3. At the moment, your new branch is a full copy of the main branch and you can clone it to your "local" computer:
 ```
-git clone --branch /feature/{direction_of_your_updates} git@git.bgc-jena.mpg.de:abastos/esa-cci-reccap2a.git reccap2a_scripts
+git clone --branch /feature/{direction_of_your_updates} git@github.com:EvgenyChur/RECCAP2a_postprocessing.git reccap2a_scripts
 cd reccap2a_scripts
 git status
 ```